Chozuba: Administration

 The Chozuba Town Council was inaugurated on 2 November 2016.

 Demographics

-Chozuba is a large village located in Chozuba Circle of Phek district, Nagaland with total 793 families residing.
-The Chozuba village has population of 3419 of which 1674 are males while 1745 are females as per Population Census 2011.
+Chozuba Town is located in Chozuba Circle of Phek district, Nagaland with total 793 families residing.
+The Chozuba Town has population of (N) of which (N) are males while (N) are females as per Population Census 2011.

-In Chozuba village population of children with age 0-6 is 604 which makes up 17.67 % of total population of village.
-Average Sex Ratio of Chozuba village is 1042 which is higher than Nagaland state average of 931.
+In Chozuba Town population of children with age 0-6 is 604 which makes up 17.67 % of total population of village.
+Average Sex Ratio of Chozuba Town is 1042 which is higher than Nagaland state average of 931.

 Education

-Chozuba village has higher literacy rate compared to Nagaland.
+Chozuba Town has higher literacy rate compared to Nagaland.
 In 2011, literacy rate of Chozuba village was 91.19 % compared to 79.55 % of Nagaland.
 In Chozuba Male literacy stands at 94.79 % while female literacy rate was 87.82 %.